yakuter/ugin/README.md

 | PUT    | /posts/:id       | controller.UpdatePost  |
 | DELETE | /posts/:id       | controller.DeletePost  |
 | GET    | /admin/dashboard | controller.Dashboard   |

+## What is next?
+- Ugin needs a user service and an authentication method with JWT.